pastaCat-sudo/picoPET/README.md

 _____EDUCATIONAL INSTITUES:_____

-If you're using this software in an educational environment you will need to acquire an approved token before acessing your package's features.
+If you're using this software in an educational environment you will need to acquire an approved token before accessing your package's features.
 Please contact the internal representative soliciting this software.